 Set Yourself Up for Success in Recovery

 Relapse is frequent upon graduation of treatment.
 The reason behind this is that individuals return home and go right back to old habits.
 For this reason, it is crucial to have a long-term treatment plan developed while you are in treatment.
-Together with your case managers, you can come up with a plan for success so that you don’t falter as soon as you leave your treatment center.
+Together with your case managers, you can identify relapse triggers and come up with a plan for success so that you don’t falter as soon as you leave your treatment center.

 One big thing to consider is where you will live after rehab.
 Sober living homes are a great option for people who don’t have to return back to where they were living prior to treatment.
 Halfway homes allow you a greater sense of freedom while keeping you accountable.
 You’ll have a curfew, wake up at a certain hour, and keep your personal belongings clean.
 You’ll also be held accountable to finding a job within a reasonable period of time.
 These homes have a zero tolerance policy when it comes to drugs and alcohol.
 So, administered drug tests keep residents accountable for their own actions.
 Over all, these houses are a great way to transition back into the “real” world.

 Another thing is the people you surround yourself with in recovery.
 If you immediately go back to your old drinking buddies, you are more likely to pick up a drink.
 Same goes with drugs.
 Even though those people may have seemed like good friends at a certain point in your life, if they don’t support your recovery, it is time to distance yourself.
 They may not be as aware of relapse statistics as you are, and moreover, they may not care.
 Instead, surround yourself with people who support your new sober lifestyle, and other people in recovery who can help guide you and help you make the best decisions.